Core Installation

 Installing on Docker

-Install the Synnax cluster on Windows by downloading and running the latest installer:
+Install the Synnax Core on Windows by downloading and running the latest installer:

 Releases for other operating systems and older versions can be found on the releases page.